tobijdc/guessthesc2pro/content/about.md

 +++
-title = "About"
-author = "Tobijdc"
-draft = false
+title = "About 'Guess the SC2 pro'" description = "About who and how the game was created." author = "tobijdc" draft = false
 +++